-Gir National parkis located at an hours distance from Junagadh is the last refuge of the Asiatic lion on Earth.
-It is spread over 2450 hectares, and offers visitors the best in flora and fauna.
+Gir National parkis located at an hour distance from Junagadh is the last refuge of the Asiatic lion on Earth.
+It is spread over 2450 hectares and offers visitors the best in flora and fauna.

-Sasan Gir Lion sanctuary is definitely one of India 's success stories.
-From a pitiful number of around twenty lions at the turn of the century there are now approximately three hundred lions in the park.
+Sasan Gir Lion sanctuary is one of India 's success stories.
+From a pitiful number of around twenty lions at the turn of the century, there are now approximately three hundred lions in the park.
 Best visited from December to April, the visitors can have a better look if they drive through the park in Jeep.
-Although the Asiatic lions of Gir, incredibly awe inspiring animals, are supposed to be used to human presence it is always better to be cautious.
+Although the Asiatic lions of Gir, incredibly awe-inspiring animals, are supposed to be used to human presence it is always better to be cautious.
 Best time to view this animal is during early daytime or late in the night.

 The Kankai Mata and Tulsishyam are two temples inside the jungle and are famous for their natural hot spring tanks.

 The tribal life of the Siddis is also a major attraction of Gir.
 These Siddis are supposed to be of some African breed and are believed to be brought here by a ruler of Junagadh as slaves and they stayed back.
 Now they have adopted the language and the dresses of the locals and it is only their body and face that differentiates them from the rest.